Binance pairs perfectly with Koinly to make crypto tax easy! 🤝Sync Binance with Koinly to calculate your crypto taxes fast. ⚡ Connect in minutes! 🖱️

 Important

-5. Binance API import normally takes around 50 minutes to complete.
+4. Binance API import normally takes around 50 minutes to complete.

 Important

-1. If you're using the CSV file upload method make sure to import your deposits, withdrawals and trades for ALL trading years and not just the current year.
+1. If you're using the CSV file upload method make sure to import your deposits, withdrawals, and trades for ALL trading years and not just the current year.
 Binance lets you download a maximum of 1 year transaction history at a time, so you may need to export multiple CSV files to cover your complete Binance trading history.
 We have a great help article for common issues with Binance CSV full of troubleshooting tips.

 2. If you're investing in Binance futures, you might be a little confused about your data import.
 On the transactions page, select label and then Realized P&L from the drop down menu to filter to only your futures transactions.
-Koinly imports the actual profit and loss from your futures trades and aggregate your P&L transactions, so you'll only have a few transactions a day as opposed to potentially hundreds.
+Koinly imports the actual profit and loss from your futures trades and aggregates your P&L transactions, so you'll only have a few transactions a day as opposed to potentially hundreds.

 3. Margin trades & P2P are not included in your transaction history CSV file.